markomarkovic/simple-php-git-deploy/README.md

 * If the Git repo you wish to deploy is private, the system user running PHP also needs to have a valid ssh key in order to access the remote repository.

+## Basic Idea
+1. Deployer is called by your GitHub or Bitbucket repo when said repo is updated.
+2.

 ## Usage

  * Configure `deploy.php` and put it somewhere that's publicly accessible from the Internet.